ew367/CellPower/README.md

 # Installation

-The BrainPower package is available via GitHub and can be installed using the devtools package.
+The CellPower package is available via GitHub and can be installed using the devtools package.
 However, there are some pre-requistite packages that may need to be installed first.

 ```